Settling Small Estates (CT)

 The court will tell you exactly who should get what.
 That being said, you should be aware that there may be CT Family Entitlements available that would take priority over most debts, if claimed.

-Even if the estate does not go through probate, you are still entitled to Executor Compensation in CT, and this compensation also has priority over most estate debts.
+Even if the estate does not go through probate, you are still entitled to CT Executor Compensation, and this compensation also has priority over most estate debts.

 Although you are not required to issue any notices when following the CT small estate process, doing so may protect the heirs from creditors: see CT Estate Debts.